Bhutan Discovered - 7 Days

 Paro - Thimphu

-After arriving at Paro Airport and making your way through immigration and customs formalities, you will be greeted by your guide and driver and warmly welcomed to the enchanting Land of the Thunder Dragon.
-Drive alongside mountains, rivers, and fields of red rice to Thimphu, Bhutan's capital city.
+Kuzu zangpo la!
+Welcome to Bhutan, the ‘Land of the Thunder Dragon’.
+When you arrive at Paro Airport, you’ll be greeted by your local leader and driver and transferred to your accommodation.
+Drive past mountains, rivers and fields of red rice to Thimphu, Bhutan's capital city.
 If you arrive in the morning, you'll have lunch and then head out for some sightseeing.
-Stop in at the Nado Poizokhang Incense Factory, Bhutan’s most famous traditional incense maker, as well as the colourful Gagyel Lhundrup Weaving Centre.
-If you arrive in the afternoon, you'll meet the rest of your group in the evening for a welcome meeting before heading out together for dinner.
-Take an evening wander through the fascinating streets of Thimphu, the world’s only capital city without a traffic light!
+You’ll stop by the Nado Poizokhang Incense Factory, Bhutan’s most famous traditional incense maker, as well as the colourful Gagyel Lhundrup Weaving Centre.
+If you arrive in the afternoon, you'll meet the rest of your group in the evening for a welcome meeting at 6 pm before heading out together for dinner.
+Take an evening stroll through the fascinating streets of Thimphu, the world’s only capital city without traffic lights!

 Day 2